Melo-8/BrowserPasswordStealer/README.md

 🤖 Telegram Bot Integration: Instantly sends the data to your Telegram.

-📄 JSON Report: Organizes data into a structured file and auto-deletes it.

 👤 Scans All Profiles: Automatically detects Default and Profile folders.